thedrdu/Projects/Wordle/README.md

 The algorithm will give you the next best word to guess.

-##Other commands:
+## Other commands:
-exit - exits program
+exit - exits program <br />
-reset - resets all constructors without exiting program.
+reset - resets all constructors without exiting program. <br />

 NOTE: Not *fully* optimal.
 There is no placement analysis.